 Secure your data with the right VPN protection

 Virtual Private Networks combine encryption and IP anonymization to protect data on intranets and the wider internet.
-The flexibility, simplicity, and effectiveness of VPNs makes them a popular security option for companies worldwide.
+The flexibility, simplicity, and effectiveness of VPNs make them a popular security option for companies worldwide.
 As we've seen, there are many potential benefits of adding VPN protection to your internet connection.
 Explore Nordlayer's product range to find a security solution that meets your needs.